Starring: Zelda Rubinstein, Michael Lerner and Talia Paul

-A rather small woman lives a simple and satisfied life with her timid, grown-man of a son, an eye clinic intern and her pets.
-Completely satisfied, that is, until she began hearing some unsatisfactory grunts and complains against her son by listening through a sea shell.
-(Just go with it) Through hypnosis, the Mother then commands her son to collect the eyes of those who wronged him, further dragging the man into a murderous path until, stressed from being controlled, the son rebels and claims to do the job on his own.
+The scene starts with a small woman living a simple and satisfied life with her pet snails and her timid, grown-man of a son who happens to be working as an eye clinic intern.
+A completely satisfied life, that is, until she begins hearing some unsatisfactory grunts and complains against her son by listening through a sea shell.
+(Just go with it) Through hypnosis, the mother commands her son to collect the eyes of those who wronged him, further dragging the man into a murderous path until, stressed from being controlled, the son rebels and claims to do the job on his own.

-As we watch the mayhem unfolds, we are taken back and revealed to us another crowd of spectators watching our movie as their own.
-In fact, the film we were watching was no more than a film within a film, and these entire room of moviegoers is our characters.
-But someone among them isn't fine.
-He's obsessed with the movie, and soon, those around him shall feel his wrath.
-Who will live and who will survive is not the question.
-It's what is real and what is not...
+As we watch the mayhem unfolds (about twenty minutes or so into the film), the camera zooms back to reveal to us a crowd of spectators watching our movie as their own.
+In fact, the film we were watching was no more than a movie within a movie and this entire room of moviegoers will soon find out that they aren't safe; one of them isn't all right in the head, you see, and their obsession for the film inspires them to start their own massacre and those around shall feel their wrath.
+As the two movies starts to blend together, though, who will live and who will survive is not the question here but, rather what is real and not?

-I also found the flow of the movie to be quite interesting; basically it's two slasher movies rolled into one, the first (plainly credited as "Old Movie") being a bizarre yet effectively creepy take on the basic hack-and-slash formula that delivers the gore and some very scenic cinematography.
+Basically, we're treated with two slasher plots rolled into one, the first (plainly credited as "Old Movie" or The Mommy) being a bizarre yet effectively creepy take on the basic hack-and-slash formula that delivers gore and some very scenic cinematography.
 All the while, the second (labeled "New Movie") mixes the slasher build with a hostage scenario, featuring a gun-totting killer working his way quietly through one movie patron at a time in a similar effort from another gun-held slasher flick "TAG: The Assassination Game (1982)", only with a higher bodycount and only in one location.
-In the end, the two began to merge chaotically until the line of reality and make-belief is completely blurred, that even us, the audience, can't tell what is real or not.
+The two will begin to merge chaotically in the end until the line of reality and make-belief is completely blurred that even us, the audience, can't tell what is real or not.

 |Oh God, oh God, oh God|